Space-based gravitational wave signal detection and extraction with deep neural network: Methods

 \subsubsection{Multi-Head Attention}

 Instead of applying a single attention function with $d_{model}$-dimensional queries, keys, and values.
 The Transformer uses multi-head attention to combine information from different linear projections of original queries, keys, and values.
-The structure of multi-head attention shows in Fig.\ref{fig:network}\textbf{b}.

 If the Transformer has $H$ heads, the sequence of attention output $head_i$ is:

 where $Q_i=QW_i^Q$, $K_i=KW_i^K$, $V_i=VW_i^V$, are projected queries, keys and values, corresponding to head $i \in \{1,...,H\}$ with learning parameters $W_i^Q,W_i^K,W_i^V$, respectively.
 Here,